Afforess/Factorio-Stdlib/README.md

 Factorio Standard Library Project

 # Documentation
+See [the wiki](https://github.com/Afforess/Factorio-Stdlib/wiki) for an introduction and usage/examples.

 See the [github pages](http://afforess.github.io/Factorio-Stdlib/) for the latest generated documentation of the Factorio-stdlib

 # Generating the documentation from source